coherentsolutionsinc/anywhere-configuration/README.md

   .Run();
 ```

-The application is packed into container should be deployable into local development environment and staging Kubernetes cluster.
+The application is packed into the container and should be deployable into local development environment and staging Kubernetes cluster.
 * When deployed to development application consumes secrets from the protected `.json` file.
 * When deployed to staging application consumes secrets from  Azure Key Vault (ASK).